Impact Experiences: The Exciting Addition to Travel

 Along with going local, staying green, and being responsible, volunteering abroad is also a major part of the impact experience trend.
 Still, even here, there are volunteering practices which unfortunately can cause more harm than good to local communities.
 Want your volunteering abroad to be in the positive impact experience spirit?
 The following tips will help.

-As travelers, it is important to be in direct communications with the local nonprofit you will be working with.
+As travelers, it is important to communicate directly to your organization or local nonprofit that you will be working with.
 By eliminating any ‘third-party’ players, the nonprofit will be able to fully explain their needs and projects, and you (the volunteer) will be able to decide if this can be a successful match!
 Direct communication is a great practice directly benefiting your organization, and yourself personally.

 Researching the trip, preparing for living within the specific culture, and interacting with the local people are all important for a successful volunteer trip.
 Preparing ourselves to this experience can include learning basic phrases in the local language and becoming familiarized with the customs, currency, weather, and transportation of the region.